GrimRipper — Roofing Removal Tool

 Where it started

-As a roofer, I saw first-hand how unoptimized and cheaply made the current shingle removal tools really are.
+During my roofing days prior to engineering, I saw first-hand how unoptimized and cheaply made the current shingle removal tools really are.
 They're heavy, inefficient, and hard on the body.
 I created the GrimRipper as a purpose-built removal tool designed for weight, leverage, and durability.

 I began with hand sketches to explore geometry and handle ergonomics, along with high-level concepts for the tool's form and the basic geometries I needed to withstand the prying force.
 I targeted roughly 700 N, approximately a person standing on it.